mdrocan/Protractor-tests-for-Jenkins/README.md

-# Protractor testing on an AngularJS application
+# Protractor test framework testing an AngularJS application

 Tested and developed together with the following software bundle: https://github.com/mdrocan/Dockerized-testenv

 ### About

-- Simple demo of how to execute tests with Protractor.
+- Simple demo to web application testing with Protractor.
 - Utilizing directConnect:true feature.
 - Testreports created with jasmine-reporters and protractor-jasmine2-html-reporter.